 80% of these people are first-generation millionaires, meaning they weren't given their money, they had to earn it!
 In the process, they learned how to manage their money according to the research done for the book The Millionaire Next Door: The Surprising Secrets of America's Wealthy.

 The formula for building wealth is incredibly simple, yet many still seem to find it difficult to implement.
 Make more than you spend, and invest the savings into places where it will grow.
 In other words, the average millionaire got there by hard work, saving, and investing their savings into assets like businesses that make them more money.
 They also invested in their own education, reading about how others succeeded, which allowed them to increase their earnings over the years.

 A practical step you can take in the right direction is to come up with a spending plan each month, and figure out what you want to do with your money before you spend it.
-If you do that, you don't end up at the end of the month broke wondering where did all my money go? (click here to find out how to break the cycle of always being broke)
+If you do that, you don't end up at the end of the month broke wondering, “Where did all my money go?”

 If you're broke and aren't taking care of that, you won't be able to invest in anything!